Kitware/vtk-book/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-42</b>.
 Selecting group of cells sharing a common point. (a) Original data. (b) Selected cells sharing point on corner.
 Cells shrunk for clarity.
 The small sphere indicates the selected point. (c) C++ code fragment in pick routine.</figcaption>
 </figure>

-**Figure 8-43** depicts this process and includes C++ code.
+{ref}`Figure 8-43 <Figure-8-43>` depicts this process and includes C++ code.
 In the example we use the combustor dataset with the objects vtkCursor3D, vtkProbeFilter, and vtkGlyph3D.
 The purpose of the cursor is to control the position of the probe point.
 The class vtkProbeFilter performs the probing  operation just described.
 (This filter has been generalized so that it can handle more than one input point.) vtkGlyph3D is used to place an oriented, scaled cone at the cursor focal point.
 This gives us visual feedback about the scalar and vector quantities at the probe.
 Of course, we can extract numeric values and display them to the user if this is important.

 {#Figure-8-43 .figure-target}
 &nbsp;